brettviren/metascons/README.rst

 A INI-style configuration file is used.
 And example is in cfg/example.cfg which builds some tiny test packages (which happen to use SCons themselves).
-The test requires the ``webcache/`` directory to be available on the web somewhere.
+The test requires the ``webcache/`` directory to be available on the web somewhere unless individual wrappers define a specific URL.

-Configuration items in the DEFAULTS section can also be specified on the command line.
+Configuration items in the DEFAULTS section can also be specified on the command line or environment.

+Paths are expected to be absolute.

 Running
 =======